Welcome to today's edition of the Rush 24-7 podcast.

 She is not running against Bush.

-You don't hear her acting like Bush is her opponent in 2008 or anybody else's for that matter.
+You don't hear her acting like Bush is her opponent in 2008 or anybody else's, for that matter.

-Uh and the Democrats can't get that through their head, nor can Howard Dean or anything else.
+And the Democrats can't get that through their head, nor can Howard Dean or anything else.

 I understand everybody's desire for high ratings.

-Here they went and talked to a bunch of elected Democrats, but you didn't have one elected Republican that they used in the package.
+But to use me instead of an elected Republican, here they went and talked to a bunch of elected Democrats, but you didn't have one elected Republican that they used in the package.

 Now, I don't know if they didn't try to find any.